Kneesnap/FrogLord/resources/documentation/games/greatquest/modding-gqs-file.md

 C054-1AnimSet
 Holly{seqs}
 C054NrmIdle01.bae
-0xBA0EB676 # Holly[NrmIdle01] Idle pose <--- This line contains an example of a raw hash.
+Holly[NrmIdle01] # Idle pose
 C054FlyIdle01.bae
 0xA4B8D667 # Holly[FlyIdle01] Flying idle pose <--- This line contains an example of a raw hash.
+See the bottom of this document for more information.
 C054NrmReac01.bae
-0xC20C9145 # Holly[NrmReac01] Flinch and cover face <--- This line contains an example of a raw hash.
+Holly[NrmReac01] # Flinch and cover
 ```

 ### [DeleteResources]